 How common are joint contractures?

 The prevalence of a joint contracture depends on its cause.
-In the setting of older individuals affected by prolonged periods of immobilization, contractures may exist between 20-80% of the time.
+In the setting of older individuals affected by prolonged periods of immobilization, contractures may occur with some frequency.
 Contractures secondary to traumatic injury vary based on the specific joint, with the elbow and ankle being the most commonly affected.
 Contractures caused by significant burns may occur in approximately 30% of patients.

 How are joint contractures diagnosed?